 Ring Pro camera resolution

-We really like the Nest app.
+We really like the Nest mobile app.
 It’s easy to use and integrates with any other Nest equipment you have in your home.

 With the facial recognition ability, you can assign profiles to different faces in the app.
 That way your Nest won’t just tell you someone’s at your door, it’ll also tell you whether or not it’s someone familiar.

 We also like that the Nest offers continuous recording.
 If your Wi-Fi network is up to the task, you can ensure you’ve got a recording of any deliveries, visitors, or mischief at your home.
 Both Nest’s facial recognition and video storage require a Nest Aware subscription.

 We also like Ring’s Neighborhood Alert feature, which lets you see footage posted by other Ring users in your area.